intel/scikit-learn-intelex/doc/index.rst

 Scikit-Learn API and patching
 -----------------------------
-daal4py exposes some DAAL solvers using a scikit-learn compatible API.
+daal4py exposes some oneDAL solvers using a scikit-learn compatible API.

 daal4py can furthermore monkey-patch the ``sklearn`` package to use the DAAL solvers as drop-in replacement without any code change.